Arthington: Buildings

-The village mainly extends from the Wharfdale pub at the western end to the former parish church of St Peter on the eastern end.
+The village mainly extends from the Wharfedale pub at the western end to the former parish church of St Peter on the eastern end.
 This dates from 1864 and is a Grade II Listed building like many others in the village.
 It became redundant because of the small congregation, and in 2007 it was renamed St Mary and St Abanoub as a Coptic Orthodox church.
 It serves a congregation living in West, North and East Yorkshire.

 Arthington Hall was the home of the Arthington family from Norman times till the 18th century when it was taken over by the Sheepshank family who rebuilt in Italianate style and also paid for the church.
 It has been used for filming the UK TV series Heartbeat.
-To the West of the village is Creskeld Hall, a former Manor house, which has been used for filming the external shots of Home Farm in the TV serial Emmerdale.
+To the west of the village is Creskeld Hall, a former Manor house, which has been used for filming the external shots of Home Farm in the TV serial Emmerdale.

 The village was the site of Arthington Priory, one of only two Cluniac nunneries in England - the other being at Delapré Abbey in Northampton.
 The site is now believed to be occupied by Nunnery Farm, with the main house dated 1585 built from the ruins.